SocialCareData/placements-standard/specification.md

 # Describing a `Placement`: Specification

 ### Identifying the child
-We suggest that all fields other that 'child ID' which help identify the child, or describe their placement or service history which are already collected universally and in a standardised form are extracted from the case management systems and automatically matched with this new data to minimise the burden placed on placement officers.
+The fields below should represent the minimum necessary to describe the child in relation to their placement referral.
+We suggest that all fields other than 'child ID' which help identify the child, or describe their placement or service history which are already collected universally and in a standardised form are extracted from the case management systems and automatically matched with this new data to minimise the burden placed on placement officers.

 |Field name|Options|Cardinality|Data Type & Format|
 |----------|-------|-----------|------------------|